...

 Search Engine Marketing is not meant to be a replacement for Search Engine Optimisation.
 You should always incorporate a bit of both to drive as much traffic to your website as possible.

 SEO stands for Search Engine Optimisation.
-SEO works to make your business optimised for search engines, like Google and Bing.
-It is all about moving you up the search engine results page rankings to have better visibility for users searching for your website or keywords related to your services.
-Who scrolls past the first search page, or even the first three results?!
-By no means is SEO a quick fix.
-When our clients sign up for SEO, we always inform them that the process will take time to yield results, and depending on your industry, we can guarantee page 1 results within 12 months.
+It works by optimising your website for search engines like Google and Bing.
+The goal is to improve your search engine ranking so that your business gains better visibility when users search for your website or keywords related to your services.
+After all, who really scrolls past the first search page—or even the first three results?
+While SEO is incredibly effective, it is not a quick fix.
+When clients sign up for SEO services, we always explain that it takes time to see results.
+Depending on your industry, we can confidently guarantee page 1 results within 12 months.

-There are four main types of SEO, Onsite SEO, Offsite SEO, Technical SEO and Local SEO.
+There are four main types of SEO: Onsite SEO, Offsite SEO, Technical SEO, and Local SEO.
+Each plays a unique role in improving your website’s visibility and performance.

 3. PPC- Pay Per Click